 At this point, if your friend said something like, “Well, I’m not going to until I’m about 6 weeks in.
 But I’m going to try really hard so I know I’ll hit my goal,” you would probably question your friend’s judgement.
 You would think – yes, it’s all and well to try hard, but if you can’t keep track of your progress, how will you know if:

 - What you’re doing is working at all?

 - Whether you’re doing the right things, but you need to do more of them?

 - Whether you need to change course radically to hit your goal?

 To use another example, one secret that good cooks use is to taste their food constantly as they are preparing it.
 They know that if you only start tasting the dish near the very end of the cooking process, the food is too far along to change much.
 So they taste test frequently throughout the whole process.

 These personal life examples may seem obvious, but when it comes to building businesses and driving revenue, many teams miss these lessons.

-They set an ambitious quarterly goal of closing six figures in new revenue streams, and then check their progress about two months in…only to realize that they’re way off target from hitting their goal.
+If a sales team sets an ambitious quarterly goal of closing six figures in new revenue streams, and then check the progress about two months in… only to realize that they’re way off target from hitting their goal.
 They were probably busting their butts to make their goal become reality, but just working hard isn’t enough.

 You need to work hard, on the right things, at the right time.
 In other words, you need to work hard with intention and awareness.
 And that’s what daily and weekly sales reports help you achieve.
 They give you indications of how your team is performing on a constant basis, so that you can course correct things as needed.